solid-contrib/information/frequently-unanswered-questions.md

 No. Search engines and communication tools do not need to track you to work.
 Hopefully over time all the nice things you get from silos which don’t let you control your data will be echoed by new solid-compatible ones which do.

 ## Can people working at the place where I choose to store my data see my data?
-Today, the POD is not encrypted therefore your service provider could see your data.
-The Solid community is working on POD encryption to change this.
+Today, the Pod is not encrypted therefore your service provider could see your data.
+The Solid community is working on Pod encryption to change this.

 ## When I want to leave a hosting provider, can I take my data with me?
 This depends on the agreement you have with your hosting provider.